jeromerg/NCase/Presentation.md

 }
 ```

-With NCase, you only need to add a single line:
+Now, open your eyes, with NCase, you only need to add a single line:

 <!--# NCaseExample2_AddedLine -->
 ```C#
 todo.Title = "Another todo to forget";
 ```

-The previous test becomes:
+The initial test becomes:

 <!--# NCaseExample2 -->
 ```C#